ipfs-inactive/research-bitswap/analysis/prelim_strategy_analysis.md

     a user uses when running the Bitswap protocol to determine how much bandwidth it wants to allocate to each of its peers whenever it's playing the $R$ strategy.

+Putting this all together, we see that the utility of peer $i$ in round $t$ is the total amount of bandwidth that $i$ is allocated by its neighboring peers, minus the amount of bandwidth that $i$ provides to its peers.
+If $i$ reciprocates, then we say that they provide a total of $B$ bandwidth to the network; otherwise (when $i$ defects), $i$ provides $0$ bandwidth in that round.

 We can write the debt ratio $d_{ij}$ in terms of the number of bits exchanged between peers $i$ and $j$: